Maks6666/Maks6666/README.md

 # Greetings!
 ## My name is Maks.
 I'm a student of Collage of Salo (Finland).
-I'm learning programmin, coding and IT-technology.
+I'm learning programming, coding and IT-technology.
 What you may find from this page?
 > Python codes
 >> Python basics